mcneel/developer.rhino3d.com/_guide_topics/cpp/getting-units-of-active-document.md

 ## Overview

 There are two unit systems associated with a document, model and page units.
 The `ON_UnitSystem` class makes it easy to work with custom units.
 The Rhino document class contains two functions:

-1. `const ON_UnitSystem& ModelUnits() const;` and...
+1. `const ON_UnitSystem& CRhinoDoc::ModelUnits() const;` and...
-1. `const ON_UnitSystem& PageUnits() const;`
+1. `const ON_UnitSystem& CRhinoDoc::PageUnits() const;`

 ## How To